facebook/bpfilter/doc/usage/bfcli.rst

   - ``--from-str CHAIN``: read the chain to set from the command line arguments.
   - ``--from-file FILEPATH``: read the chain from a file.
   - ``--name NAME``: if ``--from-str`` or ``--from-file`` provide multiple chains, ``NAME`` specify which one to send to the daemon.
+  - ``--dry-run``: parse and validate the chain, but do not apply it.

 **Examples**